 - Cross age learning and mutual support between different ages

-- Placing high value on all individuals and striving to empower young people to discover and effect their goals, in a way that promotes respect for themselves and others regardless of age, gender, cultural background, appearance, religion and level of individual achievement
+- Placing high value on all individuals and striving to empower young people in a way that promotes respect for themselves and others regardless of age, gender, cultural background, appearance, religion and level of individual achievement

 - Child/parent/caregiver/staff collaboration for each child’s learning journey